impostorsguides/impostorsguides.github.io/rbenv/part-2/2-a-content.md

 So the `libexec/rbenv` command would be a logical next step in our analysis.
 Coincidentally, this is also the first file in the `libexec/` directory, so it's already the file we'd start with if we were to work our way through the files in that directory.

-For both of these reasons, I decide to start there.
+For all of these reasons, I decide to start there.